Sunying-RONG/React-practice-state/README.md

 State values including function can be passed from parent to children by props, child component can update state value in parent by trigger the passed function.

+In useState() should NOT change the value directly, but should return a new value.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).